 If you're looking to make your Valentine's Day celebration extra special this year, you might consider booking a room at a romantic getaway destination near Cleveland.

-The quaint Lakehouse Inn and Winery in Geneva-on-the-Lake, located one hour outside of Cleveland, offers a number of romantic packages and specials which include things like spa services, chocolates, flowers, restaurant vouchers, and wine tastings.
+The quaint Lakehouse Inn in Geneva-on-the-Lake, located one hour outside of Cleveland, offers a number of couples' packages and specials which include things like spa services, chocolates, flowers, restaurant vouchers, and wine tastings.
 While there, you and your loved one can enjoy intimate meals, lively social events, and all the peace of getting away from the city for a weekend of being pampered.

 Nothing says a romantic dinner like candlelight service and a nice, fresh wine pairing from a local vineyard.
-Fortunately, northeast Ohio is home to many wineries, many of which offer Valentine's Day services for two at their on-site restaurants.
+Northeast Ohio is home to many wineries, many of which offer Valentine's Day services for two at their on-site restaurants.

-Located about 45 minutes east of Cleveland in Madison, Ohio, Debonne Vineyards has over 175 acres, making it one of the largest estate winery in Ohio with over 175 acres of vineyards.
-At the winery, you can also enjoy food, which includes a wide variety of specialty sandwiches, fresh appetizers, and wood-fired pizzas on winter weekends and holidays—including Valentine's Day.
+Located about 45 minutes east of Cleveland in Madison, Ohio, Debonne Vineyards has over 175 acres, making it one of the largest estate wineries in the state.
+While there, you can also enjoy food, which includes a variety of specialty sandwiches, fresh appetizers, and wood-fired pizzas.

-If you're looking for an opportunity to enjoy the winter scenery of Cleveland this Valentine's Day while bonding with your loved one, you can head to the ice rink at Wade Oval in University Circle.
-Admission is just two dollars and skate rentals are just three, making this a cheap way to spend the afternoon on Valentine's Day.
+If you're looking for a fun way to soak up the winter scenery of Cleveland this Valentine's Day while bonding with your loved one, you can head to the Rink at Wade Oval in the University Circle district.

-Afterward, you can explore nearby attractions in University Circle, which include the Cleveland Institute of Music, the Museum of Natural History, and the Cleveland Botanical Garden.
+Afterward, you may enjoy exploring nearby attractions in University Circle, which include the Cleveland Institute of Music, the Cleveland Museum of Natural History, and the Cleveland Botanical Garden.
 For dinner, you can stop by L'Albatros, a nearby French brasserie, or the Michelson and Morely Restaurant on the Case Western Reserve University campus.

-Eateries such as Mallorca in the Warehouse District offer excellent cuisine in a quiet, romantic setting.
-Meanwhile, one of the first restaurants in the area to feature locally-grown and organic produce, The Flying Fig, is a great destination in Cleveland's Ohio City neighborhood for an intimate dinner featuring healthy, tasty food.
-Also, for a fantastic view of the Cuyahoga River and elegantly-plated dishes, consider heading out to Lockkeeper's Restaurant in Valley View, about 20 minutes from Cleveland by car.
+Eateries such as Mallorca, a Spanish restaurant in the Warehouse District, offer excellent cuisine in a quiet, romantic setting.
+The Flying Fig, one of the first restaurants in the area to feature locally-grown and organic produce, is a great destination in Cleveland's Ohio City neighborhood for an intimate dinner featuring healthy, tasty food.
+Also, for a fantastic view of the Cuyahoga River and elegantly-plated Italian dishes, consider heading out to Lockkeeper's Restaurant in Valley View, about 20 minutes from Cleveland by car.

-Perhaps nothing is more romantic than getting married on Valentine's Day; for that reason, Cuyahoga County municipal judges have been presiding over the marriage ceremonies on the steps of Tower City on Valentine's Day for years.
+Perhaps one of the most romantic things to do is getting married on Valentine's Day, and Cuyahoga County municipal judges have been presiding over the marriage ceremonies on the steps of Tower City in Cleveland on the holiday for years.

-If you want to get married on Valentine's Day, you must have your marriage certificate beforehand and will have to pay a fee for the services and register in advance.
-The deadline for Valentine's Day wedding registrations for 2019 is February 13; the ceremonies will take place on February 14 from 11 a.m. to 3 p.m.
+If you want to tie the knot on Valentine's Day, you must have your marriage license beforehand and will have to pay a fee for the services and register in advance.
+The deadline for Valentine's Day wedding registrations for 2020 is February 13.

-One way to show your love for humanity is to drop trou for charity and run a one-mile course in your underwear (or long-johns) on Saturday, February 15, 2020, in the Cupid Undie Run.
-This annual event, which is held in cities across the country throughout the month, benefits the Children's Tumor Fund, which helps provide support for research into the cure for neurofibromatosis.
+One way to show your love for humanity is to run a one-mile course in your underwear (or long-johns) on Saturday, February 15, 2020, in the Cupid Undie Run.
+This annual event, which is held in cities across the country throughout the month, benefits the Children's Tumor Foundation, which helps provide support for research into the cure for neurofibromatosis.

 Taking place at the South Side (2207 West 11th Street) from noon to 4 p.m., this charity event requires advanced registration and a donation to attend.
 After the fun run, participants can enjoy a party for several hours as they try to bring feeling back to their extremities.

-- The Beachland Ballroom, a music venue in the previous Croatian Liberty Hall in Cleveland's Waterloo arts district, is a great spot to catch a show and grab a few cocktails.
+The Beachland Ballroom & Tavern, a music venue in the previous Croatian Liberty Hall in Cleveland's Waterloo Arts district, is a great spot to catch a show and grab a few cocktails.
 During all concerts, visitors can choose from a full menu for dinner, which includes vegetarian and vegan choices.
 The schedule changes frequently with a variety of acts in different genres and mediums, which means you'll likely find something both you and your partner can enjoy.